MinsungYoon/CS686_MPA/PA1/README.md

 ### Objective

-Your task is to complete the provided code skeleton to implement motion planning algorithms using the Open Motion Planning Library (OMPL).
-Specifically, you will fill in the blanks to set up the problem and implement collision checks.
-You will then run the PRM, PRM*, RRT, and RRT* algorithms and visualize the results using OpenGL.
+Your task is to run motion planning algorithms using the Open Motion Planning Library (OMPL).
+You will run the PRM, PRM*, RRT, and RRT* algorithms and visualize the results using OpenGL.

 ### Setup